pascallaliberte/sharpen.page/_posts/2020-10-23-make-a-worse-product-to-save-it.md

 [heros-journey]: {% post_url 2020-06-12-hero-journey-metaphor-multi-outcome-products %}

-For example, [Overcast](https://overcast.fm/) is a podcast player that like.
+For example, [Overcast](https://overcast.fm/) is a podcast player that I like.
 The app's main job is to help me listen to podcasts in the way I like: not waste any of my time, and support independent app-making.
 The developer of the app, Marco Arment, did a product that does that job super well.

 And there are a few secondary jobs I experience when I use Overcast.
 Sometimes I want to share a URL to the podcast.
 Well Marco created a web player for every podcast, and it saves my listening progress in a web account.